dundd2/Y2-Video-Production-Techniques-Assignment-1/README.md

 - **Storytelling and Structure**: Developed a short 150-second video around a scripted story about Dr. Patrick Holroyd’s allotment, simulating a TV segment with pacing, shot variety, and sequencing.
 - **Editing Software Proficiency**: Used Adobe Premiere (or Final Cut Pro) for video assembly, including importing, cutting, and mixing video clips efficiently to enhance narrative clarity.
-- **Audio & Visual Synchronization**: Chose background music to support the story’s tone, balanced audio levels to professional standards (-12dBFS), and timed cuts to synchronize with the video’s visual flow.
+- **Audio & Visual Synchronization**: Choose background music to support the story’s tone, balanced audio levels to professional standards (-12dBFS), and timed cuts to synchronize with the video’s visual flow.
 - **Color Correction and Consistency**: Applied color correction across all scenes using DaVinci Resolve to unify the look, correcting for over- or under-exposure to maintain consistent quality throughout.
-- **Problem Solving & Technical Adaptation**: Overcame various editing challenges, particularly with video and audio syncing, refining technical accuracy to ensure seamless playback.
+- **Problem-Solving & Technical Adaptation**: Overcame various editing challenges, particularly with video and audio syncing, refining technical accuracy to ensure seamless playback.

 ## Core Skills Demonstrated

 - **Creative Composition**: Strong grasp of photography fundamentals, framing, and visual storytelling.
-- **Editing and Post-Production**: Skilled in non-linear editing, audio leveling, and color correction for professional-looking output.
+- **Editing and Post-Production**: Skilled in non-linear editing, audio levelling, and colour correction for professional-looking output.
 - **Attention to Detail**: Ensured technical specifications were met, including specific format requirements, audio balance, and adherence to video length.
 - **Efficient Workflow**: Used peer feedback loops, and iterated edits to enhance audience engagement and visual impact.